 A high bounce rate is another warning sign that your website is ineffective in converting visitors.
 A high bounce rate indicates that visitors are disengaged on your site and immediately exit because they don’t like what they see or/and they can’t easily find what they need.
 Your site’s bounce rate is a good indicator of how relevant your content is to what the potential guest is searching for.
 If you notice that your site is experiencing a high bounce rate, it may mean that your site needs a redesign or/and better content.
 To keep visitors on your website, make sure that your site can easily be navigated and includes good quality photos that highlight what your hotel offers.
-Also, keep your content genuine and give users a true expectation of how their stay will be at your hotel.
-Never give users a false expectation.
+Also, keep your content genuine and give users an accurate expectation of how their stay will be at your hotel.
+Never give users false hope.
 If you are a budget-friendly hotel, then don’t describe your hotel as luxurious.
 Giving users false expectations will only lead to bad reviews.

 3. Poor Call-To-Action

 As intuitive as it sounds, many hotel marketers are still guilty of not providing a clear call-to-action button on their website.
-In this day and age, there is no excuse to not having a book now button on all pages of your website.
+In this day and age, there is no excuse for not having a book now button on all pages of your website.
 How you position your book now button on your website is extremely important.
 If users don’t know where to book on your website, then don’t expect any direct bookings to result.
 Don’t over complicate where you position your book now button.
-Instead, simplicity is key.
-So position your call to action signals in a consistent position on all pages of your site.
+Instead, simplicity is critical.
+So place your call to action signals in a consistent position on all pages of your site.
 Also, don’t forget to add click to call button on your mobile site as this is how your conversions will be measured on a mobile device.

-Now that we’ve identified the 3 possible signs of why your hotel website isn’t converting, it is now time for you to take action and make these improvements.
+Now that we’ve identified the three possible signs of why your hotel website isn’t converting, it is now time for you to take action and make these improvements.
 Managing your website and SEO strategy is an ongoing process, so consistently check metrics on Google Analytics and see what could be preventing your site from performing to the best of its ability.